-The Triratna Buddhist Community (formerly known as the Friends of the Western Buddhist Order) was founded in 1967 by Sangharakshita (Dennis Lingwood), an Englishman who spent twenty years in the east, sixteen of them as a Buddhist monk.
+The Triratna Buddhist Community (formerly known as the Friends of the Western Buddhist Order) was founded in 1967 by Sangharakshita (Dennis Lingwood) (26th August 1925 – 30th October 2018), an Englishman who spent twenty years in the east, sixteen of them as a Buddhist monk.
 Returning to Britain in the mid-1960s he saw the need for a new Buddhist movement.
 His vision was to create something faithful to traditional Buddhist values while being relevant to the modern world.

-Sangharakshita’s approach is based on the perception that the diverse Buddhist tradition has an underlying unity.
+The approach that Sangharakshita emphasised is based on the perception that the diverse Buddhist tradition has an underlying unity.
 This lies in the act of going for Refuge to the Three Jewels, and in basic teachings of the Buddha, such as the four noble truths, dependent arising, karma and so on.
-He believes people in the modern world are heirs to the whole of Buddhism.
+Sangharakshita believed people in the modern world are heirs to the whole of Buddhism.
 This is why the Triratna Buddhist Community does not restrict itself to one form of Buddhism but draws inspiration from the entire tradition.

-Sangharakshita’s attitude is not simply eclectic, however.
-He has a coherent approach to practice, which draws on particular techniques and teachings in a way that supports individual growth.
-Sangharakshita emphasises that going for Refuge to the Three Jewels is primary in any Buddhist life.
+This attitude is not simply eclectic, however.
+Sangharakshita taught a coherent approach to practice, which draws on particular techniques and teachings in a way that supports individual growth.
+Sangharakshita emphasised that going for Refuge to the Three Jewels is primary in any Buddhist life.
 How one expresses that in one’s individual life may vary enormously.
-As he puts it — “Commitment is primary; lifestyle is secondary”.
+As he put it — “Commitment is primary; lifestyle is secondary”.

-Sangharakshita maintains that in practising Buddhism we need other people to learn from.
-Buddhism, he argues is “best caught not taught”.
-He believes that our relationships with teachers and fellow practitioners must be characterised by honesty and open communication.
-He also stresses the value of friendships with peers, in particular having at least one platonic friend with whom we can be intimate and completely frank.
+Sangharakshita maintained that in practising Buddhism we need other people to learn from.
+Buddhism, he argued, is “best caught not taught”.
+He believed that our relationships with teachers and fellow practitioners must be characterised by honesty and open communication.
+He also stressed the value of friendships with peers, in particular having at least one platonic friend with whom we can be intimate and completely frank.
 Through friendship we have the opportunity to develop the virtues of generosity, compassion, patience and forgiveness.
-Sangharakshita would like spiritual community — particularly the Order he himself founded — to be a ‘network of friendships’.
+Sangharakshita’s vision of spiritual community — particularly of the Order he himself founded — is of a ‘network of friendships’.

 Triratna Centres teach meditation and Buddhism through classes, courses and residential retreats.
 Teaching is done by members of the Triratna Buddhist Order who are themselves experienced in the practice and study of meditation and Buddhism.